All the residential property types.

-Population and job growth have a direct influence on how strong the demand for rental housing is in the marketplace.
-When more people move to an area to work, housing prices generally rise, and the demand for investment property increases.
+Population and job growth directly influence how strong the demand for rental housing is in the marketplace.
+When more people move to an area to work, housing prices generally rise, and the need for investment property increases.

 Supply and demand